Updated: 28 June 2022

 He was the first to introduce this look to British men, which he sold in his new shop.
 Besides the clothes inside the shop, his window displays were also regarded as quite shocking at the time, with mannequins dressed in briefs, or pink hipster trousers.

 His choice of location for the shop was not accidental – in the 1950s, this part of Soho was the centre of the ‘gay world’.
 Marshall Street Public Baths – a popular place for gay men – was just around the corner.
 However, Vince’s clientele quickly expanded beyond the gay community.
-For the first time it was acceptable for heterosexual men to wear clothes that had previously only been worn by homosexuals.
+For the first time it was acceptable for heterosexual men to wear a style of clothing that had previously only been worn by homosexuals.
 It was also when leisure wear became chic – jeans and sweaters could be worn for an evening out.

 His unconventional designs and unusual fabrics such as velvet and pre-faded denims, appealed to artists, actors and ‘bohemians’.
 People such as Peter Sellers, young model-soon-to-turn-actor Sean Connery, Pablo Picasso – even the king of Denmark – were customers.
 As was jazz musician George Melly (who joked: “I went into Vince’s to buy a new tie and they measured my inside leg.”)

 Part 2 – John Stephen, the ‘£1 million mod’